by Conrad Barski, M.D.

 View the Index (PDF).(top)

-"Land of Lisp is an excellent book for someone who wants to learn how to program."
+"An excellent book for someone who wants to learn how to program."